 - learning outcomes

 - goals & assignments

-Early in the semester, faculty are required to upload a syllabus for each course section they are teaching in Vault.
+Early in the semester, faculty are required to upload a syllabus for each course section they are teaching in their course's Portal section page.
 Instructors may format their syllabus according to personal preference, yet the following syllabus template might be helpful.